 What do you think is next for sennder?

 As the new offices are all up and running, I am on the hunt for our next new markets.
-We are optimistic and looking to continue our impressive rate of expansion.
+We are optimistic and looking to continue our impressive expansion rate.

 While we have a presence throughout Europe, there are still some key countries that we’re planning to enter.
 When we look for new markets, we must assess the local carrier and shipper footprint.
-Carrier capacity is a growing topic and with many international carriers located throughout Eastern Europe, so we’re certainly interested in continuing our expansion there.
-Additionally, there are also other markets that I’m looking at – I'll disclose more when we have agreements in place!
+Carrier capacity is a growing topic and with many international carriers located throughout Eastern Europe, we’re certainly interested in continuing our expansion there.
+Additionally, there are also other markets that I’m looking at.

-2020 has been an exciting year for sennder – we’ve grown remarkably and know how to enter new markets, by acquisition, partnership and organic growth – from the ground up.
+2020 has been an exciting year for sennder.
+We’ve grown remarkably and we know how to enter new markets whether it's by acquisition, partnership, or organically growing a team from the ground up.

-I look forward to building on and continuing our success!
+I look forward to continuing building on our success.

 You might also be interested in this article: sennder acquires Dutch-based Cars&Cargo, supplying digital offering whilst expanding network.

 If you’re interested in learning more about sennder, our culture, and open positions, go to our career site HERE.